bosulliv/covid/README.md

 </pre>

 ## The Maths
 This is curve fitting, rather than virus transmission simulation.
-Two curves have been used, sigmoid and gamma.
-I started with sigmoid because it is very simple and just has a single parameter.
-This was helpful in early March, because it was too early to know what a 'typical' curve might look like.
+Two curves have been used, Sigmoid and Gamma.
+I started with sigmoid because it is tuned with a single parameter, which makes it simple.
+This was helpful in early March, because it was too early to know what a 'typical' curve might look like - and therefore it is easy to overfit with more complicated models when you are training it with a fraction of the expected data points.

-However, some Countries are now passed their daily peak and it's clear the curve is skewed.
-A gamma function has two paramaters, one of which can tune the skew.
-Now we have a better idea of what 'typical' can look like, we can use a function with more degrees of freedom.
+Once countries pass their peak, it is clear the curves are steep on the climb and much less steep on the descent.
+This is called skew.
+The sigmoid is a symetrical version of the cumulative Gamma function.
+But if we use a pure Gamma distribution function, we can also tune the skew.
+Now we have a better idea of what the 'typical' can look like, we can use a function with more degrees of freedom.

 This function fits much better, and is the now the default curve to fit.